 Gingerly using his aura Caden guided one of the threads of the beam array until it touched one of the runes set into the floor.
 A beam lanced out and with a faint ping the metal rune pinged out of the floor as the stone beneath it regrew.
 The runic array on the floor still shimmered with light.
-I really hope that it’s not working anymore.
-Caden carefully extended a tendril of stone out towards the barrier around him.
+He really hoped that was enough that it wasn’t working anymore.
+He carefully extended a tendril of stone out towards the barrier around him.
 It was still there.

 Caden quickly tried to see if the other effect of the array on the floor was still working.
 The floor grew stone at his command.
-Oh thank God!
-Caden knew that there was no way Tam would have failed to notice the missing rune.
+He said a few quick prayers of thanks.
+He knew there was no way Tam would fail to notice the missing rune.
 He lifted other runes gently out of the stone, testing each time to see if the barrier still remained.
-After three more runes the barrier finally fell and Caden sunk himself and the stand into the floor.
-Once the stone completely covered both, Caden finally detached himself from the damned stand.
+After three more runes the barrier finally fell and he sunk himself and the stand into the floor.
+Once the stone completely covered both, he finally detached himself from the damned stand.
 He was free from mana drain for the first time in his new life.

 The feeder dispersed mana into the air and Caden consumed it.
 Then he began to drain mana out of his testing area.
 Mana flowed into him until he felt an unfamiliar feeling.
 He looked at his status in confusion; he was full.